zhouzhouwei/SBDCL/README.md

 # SBDCL
 The Sparse Bayesian based joint Discriminative Dictionary and Classifier Learning algorithm

 This code is for paper titled 'A Bayesian approach for joint discriminative dictionary and classifier learning'.
+This paper is under review.

 This code is implemented in Matlab 2019a.